Department of Environmental Sciences and Engineering (GRAD)

 • Characterizing exposures to contaminants in air, water, soil, and workplaces

-• Developing engineering and policy solutions to environmental risks
+• Developing engineering and policy solutions to reduce environmental risks

-• Using molecular approaches to understanding diseases caused by toxic substances in the environment
+• Using molecular approaches to understand disease mechanisms caused by toxic substances in the environment

 • Overcoming environmental health challenges in developing countries